Steps to identify vaccination eligibility

 This multistep process helps you collect relevant information from patients.
 Additionally, digital forms and tables are helpful for appointment booking and schedule coordination.

 When you’re collecting protected healthcare information (PHI), it’s critical that you have private, secure systems at all times.
-HIPAA requirements are easier to follow if you’re using compliant tools.
-Jotform is HIPAA compliant, making it an excellent option for covered entities.
+HIPAA requirements are easier to follow if you’re using HIPAA-friendly tools.
+Jotform is HIPAA-friendly, making it an excellent option for covered entities.

 Jotform offers a variety of templates and customizable forms that can help you create a vaccination schedule, conduct screening, and keep your administrative system running smoothly.
 Here are just a few useful templates: